docksal/docksal/docs/blackfire.md

     ...
     ```

-4. Apply new configuration with `fin up`
+4. Apply the new configuration with `fin up`.

-5. Follow instruction to install and use blackfire via a [Chrome extension](https://blackfire.io/docs/integrations/chrome).
+5. Follow instructions to install and use blackfire via a [Chrome extension](https://blackfire.io/docs/integrations/chrome).

-See [blackfire.io](https://blackfire.io/docs/introduction) for more docs on using blackfire including support for other browsers.
+See [blackfire.io](https://blackfire.io/docs/introduction) for more docs on using blackfire; including support for other browsers.